Zaid-Ajaj/Elmish.Toastr/README.md

 ```
 npm install toastr --save
 ```
-- Because this library directly uses and imports the CSS dependency from the npm toastr package, you will need the appropriate CSS loaders for Webpack: `css-loader` and `style-loader`, install them:
+- Because this library directly uses and imports the CSS dependency from the npm toastr package, you will need the appropriate CSS loaders for Webpack: `css-loader` and `style-loader`, install them :
 ```
 npm install css-loader style-loader --save-dev
 ```